WildChickenUniversity/WildChickenUniversity/README.md

 We are NOT affiliated with any educational institution.
 Files downloaded from WildChicken **DOES NOT** have ANY legal effect.

+Wild Chicken is always look for donation, if you would like to donate us something:
+ETH: 0x6b05Ce9c673c762538cfC9c4cb07e0da00B376AB

 Copyleft © Snorlax, no rights reserved.
 Assets have their own licenses.

 --- Chinese Version Below ---